wp-plugins/latest-tweets-widget/readme.txt

 Tags: twitter, tweets, oauth, api, rest, api, widget, sidebar Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Latest Tweets widget, compatible with the new Twitter API 1.1
+Latest Tweets widget compatible with the new Twitter API 1.1

 == Description ==

 Connect your Twitter account to this plugin and the widget will display your latest tweets on your site.

-This plugin is compatible with the new Twitter API 1.1 and provides full authentication via the Wordpress admin area.
+This plugin is compatible with the new **Twitter API 1.1** and provides full **OAuth** authentication via the Wordpress admin area.

 Built by [timwhitlock](https://twitter.com/timwhitlock)

+The underlying Twitter API library is [available on Github](https://github.com/timwhitlock/wp-twitter-api)

 == Installation ==